Cloud-Solutions-Architects/aws-lambda-guardduty/README.md

 - `function` - A Python function.
 - `template.yml` - An AWS CloudFormation template that creates and configure this application.
-- `0-create-resources.sh`, `2-build-layer.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `automation.py` - Python scripts that use the AWS CLI to deploy and manage this application.

 Use the following instructions to deploy this application.